groundberry/wikipedia-search/README.md

 ## Wikipedia search

 Enter a search in the 'search here' field and press 'Enter search' button to see ten results from Wikipedia.
 Clicking the 'Random search' button will give you the results of a random search.

+## Technologies

+This app has been built with:

+- JavaScript
+- jQuery
+- HTML
+- CSS
+- Bootstrap